| HISTORY

 research has thus led to the development of cone, rolling

+and needle bearings.
 The modern, self-aligning design of ball bearing is attributed

 to a young Swedish engineer by the name of Sven Wingquist